spseng/JasonChen/coffee_machine.md

 to the code so that it logs network failures and keeps running through them.

+#### Safety Override
+We don't want to burn down the lab just because someone spams a twitter hashtag or inadvertently turns the system on when there's no water in it, so we added a safety override switch.
+The script keeps track of this variable named `loaded`.
+It updates the value to `True` when someone flips the switch, and to `False` after it tells the coffee machine to make coffee.

 ### Custom Website
 [Django](https://www.djangoproject.com/) is a popular Python web framework (for backends) that I used to create a